Ski holidays in Pyhä

 - 6 day lift pass included with your stay

-- Uncrowded slopes in the arctic circle
+- Uncrowded slopes in the Arctic Circle

-- Modern ski in, ski out accommodation
+- Modern slope side accommodation

 Best for